xuanyi531/GitGraph/README.md

 # GitGraph

+**The Project GitGraphServer can be accessed at https://github.com/xuanyi531/GitGraphServer.**

 Knowledge Graph for Commit History of a Git repository.

 The project is built with Maven.
 "Main" is the entry class.